dedis/d-voting/docs/smart_contract.md

     evoting.CmdCastVote = "CAST_VOTE"
 ```

-## Close an form
+## Close a form

 This transaction requires an `formID` and an `adminID`.

-Key / Value pairs sent in the transaction in order to create an form:
+Key / Value pairs sent in the transaction in order to create a form:
 | | |
 |-|-|
 |"go.dedis.ch/dela.ContractArg"|[]byte(evoting.ContractName)|